oakla/Medicine-Notes/MD1/Content/Physiology/Physiology Lecture 3 - Electrophysiology.md

 ---
+aliases: [Physiology Lecture 3 - Electrophysiology]
+tags:
 terms:
   - "[[resting membrane potential]]"
 ---

 ## Learning Outcomes
-• Know the composition of different body fluid compartments
+- Know the composition of different body fluid compartments
-• Explain the ionic basis of membrane potentials
+- Explain the ionic basis of membrane potentials
-• Describe & explain the ionic basis of electrical signaling in nerve and muscle cells (action potentials)
+- Describe & explain the ionic basis of electrical signaling in nerve and muscle cells (action potentials)
-• Explain the process of sensory transduction
+- Explain the process of sensory transduction
-• Describe how action potentials are propagated along membranes
+- Describe how action potentials are propagated along membranes

 Terms